Syed Najmuddin Hashim: Career

 Hashim started his career as a journalist.
-From 1948 to 1962 he worked in Radio Pakistan including as Editor and Broadcaster.
-From 1962 to 1964 he worked in the Industrial Development Bank as the Chief Public Relations Officer.
-From 1966 to 1968 he was the Deputy Director of Bureau of National Research and Reconstruction.
-From 1968 to 1970, he was the First Secretary at the Pakistan Embassy in France.
-From 1970 to 1972, Hashim was the Executive Director of Pakistan Council.
-From 1974 to 1975 he served as the Managing Director of Bangladesh Film Development Corporation after which he was appointed Joint Secretary to the Ministry of Information.
+From 1948 to 1962 he worked in Radio Pakistan including as editor and broadcaster.
+From 1962 to 1964 he worked in the Industrial Development Bank as the chief public relations officer.
+From 1966 to 1968 he was the deputy director of Bureau of National Research and Reconstruction.
+From 1968 to 1970, he was the first secretary at the Pakistan Embassy in France.
+From 1970 to 1972, Hashim was the executive director of Pakistan Council.
+From 1974 to 1975 he served as the managing director of Bangladesh Film Development Corporation after which he was appointed joint secretary to the Ministry of Information.

-From 1975 to 1979, Hashim served as a Director General at the Ministry of Foreign Affairs.
-From 1979 to 1980, he was stationed in the Bangladesh High Commission in London as the Press Minister.
-From 1980 to 1982, he was the High Commissioner of Bangladesh to Singapore and the Ambassador to Myanmar.
-He was the Minister of Information of Bangladesh from 1982 to 1984 in the cabinet of President of Hussain Mohammad Ershad.
-From 1984 to 1986 he was the Bangladesh Ambassador to USSR with accreditation as ambassador to Finland and Mongolia.
+From 1975 to 1979, Hashim served as a director general at the Ministry of Foreign Affairs.
+From 1979 to 1980, he was stationed in the Bangladesh High Commission in London as the press minister.
+From 1980 to 1982, he was the high commissioner of Bangladesh to Singapore and the ambassador to Myanmar.
+He was the minister of information from 1982 to 1984 in the cabinet of President Hussain Mohammad Ershad.
+From 1984 to 1986 he was the Bangladesh ambassador to the USSR with accreditation as ambassador to Finland and Mongolia.